linux-kernel-labs/linux/Documentation/teaching/lectures/syscalls.rst

 kernel space and if pointers are not properly checked user applications might get read or write access to kernel space.

-For example, lets consider the case where such a check is not made for the read or write system calls.
+For example, let's consider the case where such a check is not made for the read or write system calls.
 If the user passes a kernel-space pointer to a write system call then it can get access to kernel data by later reading the file.
 If it passes a kernel-space pointer to a